oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 #### Verify the results

-To confirm that the Domain resource was created, use this command:
+To confirm that the Domain was created, use this command:

 ```none
 $ kubectl describe domain [domain name] -n [namespace]